National Alliance for Racialized, Refugee, and Im/migrant Women

 Intersectionality is a framework for understanding how multiple forms of discrimination intersect to create a disproportionate impact for certain groups of people based on their identity and social location.
 Kimberlé Crenshaw first began using this term as a way to explain the multiple forms of oppression collectively facing Black women survivors of violence in the United States.

-Decolonial and anti-colonial frameworks acknowledge the violence and genocide perpetrated under colonialism and settler-colonialism towards indigenous peoples in Canada and in the Global South.
-Decolonialization is the intentional process of working to oppose, challenge, and replace colonial oppression in its many shapes and forms in our society and relationships.
-Committing to decolonial practices means acting in concrete ways to resist colonial oppression in solidarity and support of indigenous communities.
+Decolonial and anti-colonial frameworks acknowledge the violence and genocide perpetrated under colonialism and settler-colonialism towards Indigenous peoples in Canada and in the Global South.
+Decolonization is the intentional process of working to oppose, challenge, and replace colonial oppression in its many shapes and forms in our society and relationships.
+Committing to decolonial practices means acting in concrete ways to resist colonial oppression in solidarity and support of Indigenous communities.

 Racialization refers to the process by which societies construct races as real, different and unequal.
 Racial categories are not based on science or biology but on differences that society has chosen to emphasize.